csebooks/ds-algorithms/content.en/algorithm-design-techniques/_index.md

 In order to obtain a linear algorithm, we must ensure that the subproblem is only a fraction of the original and not merely only a few elements smaller than the original.
 Of course, we can always find such an element if we are willing to spend some time to do so.
 The difficult problem is that we cannot spend too much time finding the pivot.

 For quicksort, we saw that a good choice for pivot was to pick three elements and use their median.
 This gives some expectation that the pivot is not too bad, but does not provide a guarantee.
 We could choose 21 elements at random, sort them in constant time, use the 11th largest as pivot, and get a pivot that is even more likely to be good.
 However, if these 21 elements were the 21 largest, then the pivot would still be poor.
 Extending this, we could use up to O (n / log n) elements, sort them using heapsort in O(n) total time, and be almost certain, from a statistical point of view, of obtaining a good pivot.
-In the worst case, however, this does not work because we might select the O (n / log n) largest elements, and then the pivot would be the \[n - O(n / log n)\]th largest element, which is not a constant fraction of n.
+In the worst case, however, this does not work because we might select the O (n / log n) largest elements, and then the pivot would be the [n - O(n / log n)]th largest element, which is not a constant fraction of n.

 The basic idea is still useful.
 Indeed, we will see that we can use it to improve the expected number of comparisons that quickselect makes.
 To get a good worst case, however, the key idea is to use one more level of indirection.
 Instead of finding the median from a sample of random elements, we will find the median from a sample of medians.

 The basic pivot selection algorithm is as follows:

-1\.
-Arrange the n elements into _n_/5 groups of 5 elements, ignoring the (at most four) extra elements.
+1. Arrange the n elements into _n_/5 groups of 5 elements, ignoring the (at most four) extra elements.

 页码，27/83Structures, Algorithm Analysis: CHAPTER 10: ALGORITHM DESIGN TECH...

-2006-1-27mk:@MSITStore:K:\\Data.Structures.and.Algorithm.Analysis.in.C.chm::/...
+2006-1-27mk:@MSITStore:K:Data.Structures.and.Algorithm.Analysis.in.C.chm::/...

-2\.
-Find the median of each group.
+2. Find the median of each group.
 This gives a list M of _n_/5 medians.

-3\.
-Find the median of M. Return this as the pivot, v.
+3. Find the median of M. Return this as the pivot, v.

 We will use the term median-of-median-of-five partitioning to describe the quickselect algorithm that uses the pivot selection rule given above.
 We will now show that median-of-median-of-five partitioning guarantees that each recursive subproblem is at most roughly 70 percent as large as the original.
 We will also show that the pivot can be computed quickly enough to guarantee an O (n) running time for the entire selection algorithm.